 Connection Calvario-Hatillo town centre

 An essential condition for a sustainable city is that it can be walked around comfortably and safely.
 That it should be accesible to all.
 Another is that it should be mixed, not only in it’s uses -residential, offices, public spaces and features-, but socially as well.
 Another condition?
 To achieve a balance with whatever natural features still exist: water courses, green spaces, trees, biological diversity.
 Even though it sounds obvious the air must be clean to be able to breath properly!
 But also in a metaphorical sense, what is on offer should be so diverse that you just want to be there, day or night.
-That ‘inhabitability’ leads us to an additional wish: it must be enjoyable.
+That ‘habitability’ leads us to an additional wish: it must be enjoyable.

 With that wish and those ideas we carried out a series of eight workshops in November of 2018 with 4th, 5th and 6th grade children from the municipal schools Maria May (in El Calvario) and Juan Manuel Cajigal (El Hatillo town centre).
 We made walking tours and large collective maps with each group.
 We “opened doors” to connect with the city, the one we have now and the one we’d like for tomorrow.
 Why do we do this with children?
 Because they’re fundamental participants in urban transformation, to make it more integrated and fair.
 It’s a learning process that begins with awakening that sensibility and stimulating empowerment.